gravitystorm/openstreetmap-carto/INSTALL.md

 * [CartoCSS](https://github.com/mapbox/carto) >= 1.2.0 *(we're using YAML)*
 * [Mapnik](https://github.com/mapnik/mapnik/wiki/Mapnik-Installation) >= 3.0.22

-With CartoCSS you compile these sources into a Mapnik compatible XML file.
+With CartoCSS, these sources are compiled into a Mapnik compatible XML file.
 When running CartoCSS, specify the Mapnik API version you are using (at least 3.0.22: `carto -a "3.0.22"`).